RP4361/PremiumCalculatorBackEnd/README.md

 Microsoft also suggests to make use of such pattern.
 And lastly this is covered by implementing an IDisposable interface to mark for Garbage Collection.

+Area of Improvement :
+	1. I definitely believe this App can be further improved on the Database side by applying Normalization on table structure
+	   which can be done by altering Domain models but for the sake of Data Presentation I am currently using one single table.

+I would like to thank Adactin for providing me the oppurtunity to create this POC.